mkeslin/frc4734/2026-Rebuilt/CompetitionRobot/docs/update_codebase_for_2026_rebuilt_game.md

 # Update Codebase for 2026 REBUILT Game

+## ⚠️ Status: This is a TODO/Plan Document

+**This document describes planned changes, not the current state of the codebase.**

+As of the last review, the codebase still uses 2025 terminology (Coral, Reef) and has not yet been fully migrated to 2026 REBUILT game elements (FUEL, HUB).
+Many subsystems (Elevator, Arm, SideToSide) have been removed, but the game element renaming has not been completed.

 ## Overview

 Transform the codebase from 2025 Reefscape to 2026 REBUILT game.
 This includes updating field layouts, AprilTag configurations, renaming game elements (Coral→FUEL, Reef→HUB), updating command names, and adjusting scoring logic.